chezeng/Media/WhatIAM/articles/creativity.md

 From a mathematical standpoint, yes—in theory, every beautiful image is already “contained” within the vast realm of potential combinations.
 But in practice, it’s not that simple.
 A random arrangement might contain “potential” beauty, but it’s the process of **selection, intention, and discovery** that turns it into something meaningful.

-This touches on a profound philosophical idea: ==**creativity is about finding order within chaos**==.
+This touches on a profound philosophical idea:
+##### **creativity is about finding order within chaos**.
 It’s not just about what’s possible, but about recognizing beauty, meaning, and structure within an infinite sea of randomness.

 Think of it like this: the number π contains every possible sequence of digits somewhere within it, including your birthdate, every book ever written, and the instructions for creating the Mona Lisa.
 But without the tools to decode those patterns, the potential remains untapped.
 Creativity is the act of bringing that potential into reality.